Nunatuna/movie-api-database/README.md

 # Movie API Exercise

-Create a front-end application that shows information about movies by connecting to [Contribution guidelines for this project](https://developer.themoviedb.org/docs/getting-started).
+Create a front-end application that shows information about movies by connecting to [The Movie Database API.](https://developer.themoviedb.org/docs/getting-started).

 The application will show information about the following types of movies: